NYU-Molecular-Pathology/Methylation/PACT_scripts/README.md

 ```
 The API tokens are saved within the shell files where $pactID is the experiment name arg1 input by the user.

-# Printing PACT Demultiplexing instructions
+# 📑 Printing PACT Demultiplexing instructions

-1. First copy the shell script to a local directory, for example:
+1. Copy the shell script to a local directory, for example:
  ```ruby
  cp /Volumes/CBioinformatics/PACT/demuxQC.sh ~/
  ```